 As a general rule of thumb the bigger the dormer the more structural alterations that will be required, the higher the cost.

-How much does a Dormer Loft Conversion cost?
+How much does a Dormer Loft Conversion Cost in 2020?

 We have outlined the costs for a Dormer loft/attic conversion below.